We are deeply sorry for your loss - the staff at Collins Family Mortuary

 Rosetta was preceded in death by her husband, six (6) siblings: Eartha Lee Coney, Inell Sertains, Willie James Florence, E.V.
 Florence, Amos Florence Jr, Sylvester Florence and Son-In-Law Fred Dennison.

 Many will cherish the memories of this gracious and personable woman, but particularly left to embrace her legacy is her siblings: Agnes Parrish, and Bobby Florence; children: Rufus Keaton, Rutha Keaton-Love, Viola Keaton- Dennison, and Joyce Keaton; Grandchildren: Tawana Tonkins, Jamal Love, Latifa Dennison, Khary Dennison, Shantel Love and Brandon McLaren; Great Grandchildren: Malik Bolen, Sakinah Bolen Bryanah Tonkins, Jamir Love, Sierra Bolen, Nyles-Kamal Love, Zari Dennison, Zahan Dennison and a host of nieces, nephews and cousins.

-To send sympathy gifts to the family or plant a tree in memory of Rosetta Florence Keaton, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Rosetta Florence Keaton, please visit our Tree Store.